Rickcau/Azure-411/assets/howtos/create-graph-subscription.md

    "latestSupportedTlsVersion": "v1_2"
 }
 ~~~
-Below is a screenhot of what this would look like in Graph Explorer.
+Below is a screenhot of what this would look like in Graph Explorer if the the subscription was successfully created.
 ![CreateSub]({{ site.baseurl }}/assets/images/graph/GraphCreateSub.jpg)